EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

 ﻿# Features / Fixed issues - EPPlus 5

+## Version 5.7.5
+### Fixed issues
+* ExcelTable.CalculatedColumnFormula were not updated when inserting/deleting rows and columns.
+* Copying a worksheet- or adding a VBA module- with a name starting with a number caused the macro-enabled workbook to be corrupt.
+* LoadFromCollection with attributes didn't create a table if TableStyle was none.
+* Fixed LEN functions incorrect handling of cached addresses.
+* Fixed handling of worksheet names with escaped single quotes in the formula parser.
+* ExcelPicture.SetSize sets an incorrect width when having a non-default dpi on an image.
+* ExcelColumn.ColumnMax was not correctly set when deleting a column within a column span.
+* Updating a pivot cache share among multiple pivot tables did not update/remove fields if the source range fields had been altered.
+* Clearing or overwriting a cell in a shared formula range did not work correctly.
+* Formulas in conditional formatting and data validations were not updated when inserting and deleting rows and columns.
+* When deleting columns, defined names were not always correctly updated.
+* ExpressionEvaluator could not handle a leading equal operator in combination with wildcards

 ## Version 5.7.4
 ### Fixed issues
 * Metadata will now be removed from any formula copied to an external workbook to avoid corruption.